Eligibility for Pension

 You can apply for your pension no earlier than 120 days (four months) before the pension start date.

 Before you apply for your pension, you must resign from your teaching contract.
-The School Act requires you to give your employer at least 30 days written notice of your intention to resign.
+The Education Act requires you to give your employer at least 30 days written notice of your intention to resign.

 How to Apply